OpenVoiceOS/ovos-technical-manual/docs/session_skills.md

         message history to match the language associated with the current session or else from Configuration.
         """

+    @property
+    def resources(self) -> SkillResources:
+        """
+        Get a SkillResources object for the current language.
+Objects are initialized for the current Session language as needed.
+        """

 ```

 ## Per User Interactions